devsoc-unsw/circles/README.md

 - `MONGO_INITDB_ROOT_USERNAME=...`
 - `MONGO_INITDB_ROOT_PASSWORD=...`

 Replace the ellipses with a username and password.
 The username and password in `backend.env` must match the values in `mongodb.env`.
-The `env` folder has been added to `.gitignore` and will not be committed to the repo.
+The `env` folder has been added to `.gitignore` and will not be committed to the repository.

 ### Running Circles with Docker

-The first time you run Circles, or if you have made changes to the backend codebase, run `docker-compose build`.
-You can run `docker images` to see what images exist on your machine.
-Note the `docker rmi <image>` command deletes an image.
-If you find you are building up a lot of `<none>` images, the `docker image prune` command will remove all 'dangling' images (those that are not related to named images and serve no purpose).
+The first time you run Circles, or if you have made changes to the backend codebase, run `docker compose build`.
+If you find you are building up a lot of `<none>` images or docker is starting to consume space, the `docker system prune` command will remove all docker data.

-To run the whole application (frontend, backend and database), use `docker-compose up frontend`.
+To run the whole application (frontend, backend and database), use `docker compose up frontend`.
 You can include the `-d` option if you wish to run it in detached mode.

 You will now have the backend API available on `localhost:8000/docs` and the frontend on `localhost:3000`.
 Since we use `docker-compose`, the backend, frontend and database can talk to each other in their own special docker network (called `circles-net`).